-The unemployment benefit amounts to 65% of the average net monthly earnings for the first two months of unemployment (i.e. the supporting period), for the next two months it is 50% and 45% of the average net monthly earnings or assessment base for the remaining period of support.
-The percentage rate for support during retraining amounts to 60% of the average net monthly earnings or of assessment base.
+The unemployment benefit amounts to 65~% of the average net monthly earnings for the first two months of unemployment (i.e. the supporting period), for the next two months it is 50~% and 45 % of the average net monthly earnings or assessment base for the remaining period of support.
+The percentage rate for support during retraining amounts to 60 % of the average net monthly earnings or of assessment base.

-If the job seeker has terminated an employment without serious grounds on his own or by an agreement with employer before inclusion in the register of job seekers, he/she is entitled to unemployment benefits for the entire supportive period of 45% of the average net monthly earnings or assessment base.
+If the job seeker has terminated an employment without serious grounds on his own or by an agreement with employer before inclusion in the register of job seekers, he/she is entitled to unemployment benefits for the entire supportive period of 45 % of the average net monthly earnings or assessment base.

 If a person has fulfilled the conditions of previous employment by means of employment (see below on Article 23) and if this period has been assessed as being the last employment, the unemployment benefit is set at the amount of multiple of 0.15 for the first two months of an average wage in the national economy for the first to third quarters of the calendar year preceding the year in which the benefit application was submitted, in the amount of multiple of 0.12 for the next 2 months and multiple of 0.11 during the remaining period of support period.
 There is the maximum upper limit determined for the amount of unemployment benefits which is determined as multiple of 0.58 of the average wage in the national economy for the first to third quarter of the calendar year preceding the calendar year in which the application for unemployment benefits was submitted.
-The maximal amount of a support during retraining has been set at multiple of 0.65 of the average national wage for the first to the third quarter of the calendar year preceding the calendar year in which the requalification od a job seeker started.
-The maximum amount of unemployment benefits was CZK - 15,024-660 in 20162017, CZK 15,66016,682 in 20172018.
-The maximum amount of support during retraining was CZK 16,93717,550 in 2016-2017 and CZK 17,55018,695 in 20172018.
+The maximal amount of a support during retraining has been set at multiple of 0.65 of the average national wage for the first to the third quarter of the calendar year preceding the calendar year in which the regualification od a job seeker started.
+The maximum amount of unemployment benefits was CZK - 15,660 in 2017, CZK 16,682 in 2018, CZK 18,111 in 2019, CZK 19,334 in 2020 and CZK 20,075 in 2021.
+The maximum amount of support during retraining was CZK 17,550 in 2017, CZK 18,695 in 2018, CZK 20,297 in 2019, CZK 21,729 in 2020 and CKZ 22,450 in 2021.

-Unemployment a benefit is due once the conditions has been met, regardless of the individual's assets.
+Unemployment benefit is due once the conditions has been met, regardless of the individual's assets.